 The US Army Corps of Engineers New England Division investigated solutions to the problem with 5 Steering Committees over 4 years ($2.6 million).
 The Recommended Regional Project includes a Floodgate structure at the mouth of the Saugus River with nine (9) gated openings, designed to provide safe passage for navigation and the natural tide levels and flushing in the 1,650 acre tidal Estuary landward of the gates.
 The Estuary would be purchased and managed to protect its flood water storage and environmental resources.
 The gates would be tied to 3.1 miles of shorefront improvements along Lynn Harbor, Point of Pines and the Revere Beach Reservation.
 It would protect 5,000 buildings, 8,000 housing units, 10,000 residents, 20,000 employees and 400,000 commuters in the region against the worst coastal storm likely to occur and against sea level rise, estimated damages at $ 1.3 billion.

 A 2.5 year final design effort ($6 million) completed most investigations and the modeling of the Floodgates and shorefront improvements.
 The project would cost an estimated $230 million (2020 p.l.) and be cost shared with the Federal Government.
 A narrow opening in an abandoned I-95 embankment restricts tidal flows to 500 acres in the upper Estuary deteriorating the wetlands.
-The project has the opportunity to breach the embankment and restore the wetlands.
+The project has the opportunity to breach the embankment and restore the wetlands as requested by resource agencies.

 Although the US Congress authorized the Project for construction, a new State Secretary of Environmental Affairs in the fall of 1993 was opposed to construction along the Massachusetts coast and stopped it, and since it has been de-authorized.
 Currently, renewed interest in the Project by the communities, along with the Governor’s interest to help communities facing flooding from sea level rise, may help to restart the Project.

-Malden, Revere and Saugus officials had all planned public meetings and meetings for City Councilors and Selectmen, separately and combined with all the communities.
-The meetings would provide for the presentation of the Regional Saugus River Floodgate Project, to answer questions and to determine the support of residents.
-However, the presence of the Coronavirus stopped all meetings which are planned to be rescheduled.
+Malden, Revere and Saugus officials had all planned meetings to discuss the Regional Saugus River Floodgate Project to answer questions and to determine the support of residents.
+However, the presence of the Coronavirus stopped all meetings, which are being rescheduled.
 Dates for rescheduled meetings will be reported in this Status report and by other media.
-A Saugus Town Meeting is planned for 13 July 20.

 7-2-20 Mr. John Kennelly, Corps' Chief of Planning, sent an email to Mr. Anthony Cogliano, Chairman of the Saugus Board of Selectmen, and to Ms. Elle Baker of Revere requesting a meeting with them.
 He advised that, since the project was de-authorized, Federal funds would need to be requested as part of a 50/50 cost share with the non-Federal sponsor to complete a new Feasibility Report, which could be challenging as Congress annually only allows 5-6 new starts.